 Once again this week, I’m going to take three vocabulary words from Official TOEFL iBT Tests Volume 2.
-If you didn’t see the past two vocabulary lessons on words from this awesome book, you can find “under” words here and “minimal” words here.

 This week, the theme is “true or false.”
 The three TOEFL vocabulary words below are all related to whether information is truthful.